braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 | Check if the boolean value __does not exist__ on a user's profile | __DOES NOT EXIST__  | __N/A__ |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-### Numbers {#integers}
+### Numbers {#numbers}
-Numeric attributes have a wide variety of use-cases.
+Numeric attributes include [integers](https://en.wikipedia.org/wiki/Integer) and [floats](https://en.wikipedia.org/wiki/Floating-point_arithmetic), and have a wide variety of use-cases.
 Incrementing number custom attributes are useful for storing the number of times a given action or event has occurred without counting against your data cap.
+Standard numbers have all sorts of usages, such as recording:

+- Shoe size
+- Waist size
-Standard numbers have all sorts of usages, for example : (Recording shoe size, waist size, number of times a user has viewed a certain product feature, or category.
+- Number of times a user has viewed a certain product feature, or category

 {% alert tip %}
 Money spent should not be recorded by this method.
-Rather it should be recorded via our purchase methods shown two sections below.
+Rather it should be recorded via our [purchase methods](#purchase-revenue-tracking).
 {% endalert %}

 | Segmentation Options | Dropdown Filter | Input Options |